 A puppy under six months of age cannot be expected to control his bladder for more than a few hours at a time.
 If you have to be away from home for more than four or five hours a day, this may not be the best time for you to get a puppy.
 If you're already committed to having a puppy and have to be away from home for long periods of time, you'll need to train your puppy to eliminate in a specific place indoors.
-Be aware, however, that doing so can prolong the process of teaching him to eliminate outdoors.
-Teaching your puppy to eliminate on newspaper may create a life-long surface preference, meaning that he may, even in adulthood, eliminate on any newspaper he finds lying around the house.
+Be aware, however, that doing so can prolong the process of teaching them to eliminate outdoors.
+Teaching your puppy to eliminate on newspaper may create a life-long surface preference, meaning that they may, even in adulthood, eliminate on any newspaper they find lying around the house.

-When your puppy must be left alone for long periods of time, confine him to an area with enough room for a sleeping space, a playing space and a separate place to eliminate.
+When your puppy must be left alone for long periods of time, confine them to an area with enough room for a sleeping space, a playing space and a separate place to eliminate.
 In the area designated as the elimination place, you can either use newspapers or a sod box.
 To make a sod box, place sod in a container, like a child's small, plastic swimming pool.
 You can also find dog litter products at a pet supply store.
 If you clean up an accident in the house, take the soiled rags or paper towels, and put them in the designated elimination place.
-The smell will help your puppy recognize the area as the place where he is supposed to eliminate.
+The smell will help your puppy recognize the area as the place where they are supposed to eliminate.

-Supervise, Supervise
+Supervise, Supervise, Supervise

 Don't give your puppy an opportunity to soil in the house.
-He should be watched at all times when he is indoors.
-You can tether him to you with a six-foot leash, or use baby gates, to keep him in the room where you are.
-Watch for signs that he needs to eliminate, like sniffing around or circling.
-When you see these signs, immediately take him outside, on a leash, to his bathroom spot.
-If he eliminates, praise him lavishly and reward him with a treat.
+They should be watched at all times when they are indoors.
+You can tether them to you with a six-foot leash or use baby gates to keep them in the room where you are.
+Watch for signs that they need to eliminate, like sniffing around or circling.
+When you see these signs, immediately take them outside on a leash to his bathroom spot.
+If they eliminate, praise them lavishly and reward them with a treat.